nat-g/cryptobot/README.md

-# cryptobot for GDAX and Poloniex to trade cryptocurrencies.
+Cryptobot for GDAX and Poloniex to trade cryptocurrencies.